 My research focuses on Political Psychology, Race, Ethnicity and Gender, as well as Experimental Methods.
 Using experimental, survey and historical data, I explore the democratic implications of identity politics in two ways.

-I teach Political Psychology, both an undergraduate as well as a PhD seminar.
+I teach Political Psychology, both an undergraduate and a PhD seminar.
 I also teach an undergraduate seminar on Identity in American Politics, and a PhD methods course on Causal Inference.